nicolaszuleta95/Data-Science-Portfolio/README.md

 # Data-Science-Portfolio

-This repository contains data science projects and developments created by me for academic, learning and hobby purposes.
+This repository contains some Data Science and Data Analysis projects I have developed.